ys-ha/ys-ha/content/authors/admin/_index.md

 **Recent news:**
+- (Aug-25): I will be joining Cornell University as a Postdoctoral Associate in the School of Civil and Environmental Engineering, working with Prof. Linda Nozick, starting in October 2025.
+My work will focus on developing optimization methods for stochastic game-theoretic models.
 - (May-30): Our paper [Complexity of Zeroth- and First-Order Stochastic Trust-Region Algorithms](https://arxiv.org/abs/2405.20116) has been accepted for publication in the *SIAM Journal on Optimization*.
 - (Mar-25): I am incredibly honored to be selected as the second-place winner of the 2025 Pritsker Doctoral Dissertation Award from the [Institute of Industrial and Systems Engineers](https://www.iise.org/Home/)!
 - (Jan-25): Our paper [Adaptive Sampling-Based Bi-Fidelity Stochastic Trust Region Method for Derivative-Free Stochastic Optimization](https://arxiv.org/abs/2408.04625) received major revisions from *Mathematical Programming Computation*.